Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

 Answer a few questions to get started

 Clinical evidence suggests that Vivitrol is more effective in diminishing heavy drinking among men than women.
-This may be due to the nature of the injections.
+However, this may be due to the nature of the injections.
 Vivitrol is better absorbed intramuscularly (inside muscle tissue) than subcutaneously (inside fatty tissue).
-Men tend to be able to take on more intramuscular medication than women, on average.

-Many patients that take Vivitrol injections do not experience any side effects.
-However, Vivitrol can cause unpleasant and potentially serious physical reactions for some users, including:
+Many people who take Vivitrol injections do not experience any side effects.
+However, Vivitrol can cause unpleasant and potentially serious physical reactions for some users.
+These include:

 Vivitrol can also cause neurological side effects, such as:

-If patients have traces of opiate recovery medications in their system, there is also a chance of developing severe withdrawal symptoms.
+If people have traces of opiate recovery medications in their system, they may develop severe withdrawal symptoms.
 A healthcare provider should be notified immediately if any of the following occur:

-Vivitrol is commonly used in a substance abuse treatment plan.
-However, the Food and Drug Administration (FDA) has determined that some patients are not deemed qualified to receive Vivitrol.
-They include:
+Medical providers commonly prescribe Vivitrol in substance abuse treatment plans.
+However, the FDA has determined that some people are not qualified to receive Vivitrol.
+This includes people:

 Healthcare professionals typically recognize the most common symptoms of opioid withdrawal symptoms as:

 Vivitrol is generally considered safe when used according to a doctor’s prescription and under the supervision of a health care provider.
-However, certain precautions must be kept in mind.
+However, you must keep certain precautions in mind.
 These include:

 Even though Vivitrol’s abuse potential is low and not known to be addictive, do not use Vivitrol unless prescribed by a doctor.
 Taking naltrexone without professional medical advice may do you more harm than good.